piplay-fork/jsonfx-for-unity3d/JsonFx/JsonFx.Json.UnitTests/bin/Release/Readme.txt

 	JsonFx.Json.JsonSpecifiedPropertyAttribute:
 	Attribute which specifies the name of the property which specifies if member should be serialized

+	JsonFx.Json.JsonOptIn:
+	Attribute which specifies that all members of the class must be explicitly declared to be included in the serialization (see next)

+	JsonFx.Json.JsonMember:
+	Attribute which explicitly declares the member to be included in the serialization.

 Optional Type-Hinting improves deserializing to strongly-typed objects